Best Encrypted Messaging Apps You Should Use Today

 It worths knowing that it does not require or store your data.

-It is open source and collaborative platform, and has plenty of useful features: fully encrypted video calls, secure file sharing, synced between devices and others.
-Wire has a free version for personal use (after creating an account) and paid one for organizations (large enterprises).
+It is an open source and collaborative platform and has plenty of useful features: fully encrypted video calls, secure file sharing, synced between devices and others.
+Wire also has a free version for personal use (after creating an account) and paid one for organizations (large enterprises).

 It works on all popular platforms: Windows, Android, iOS, macOS, Linux, and different browsers (Chrome, Firefox, Edge, Opera).